iRemotech

 Tradeoff: Higher recurring spend per device, but lower infrastructure burden.

-This is the first fork in the road.
-If you choose wrong here, the rest of the project becomes more expensive than expected.
+This is the first architecture choice.
+If the architecture is mismatched here, the rest of the project becomes more expensive than expected.

 The minimum hardware you need